thepatchworkpress/thepatchworkpress/content/nonfic/paint.md

 <b>***</b>
 </p>

 Recently, I received a letter from myself that I wrote the blink of an eye and a lifetime ago.
 I’d just started playing with make-up, and I’d started questioning my gender in the same breath.
 ‘It’s all so confusing,’ I wrote; ‘Have you found peace with it now?’
-Reading it again, I was struck by how *bothered* I was by what it means to be cis versus trans, as though one’s privilege under patriarchy is gained and lost by nothing more than the labels they use.
+Reading it again, I was struck by how *bothered* I was by what it means to be cis versus trans, as though one’s privilege under patriarchy is gained and lost through nothing more than the labels they use.
 It’s easy to highlight this irony as a university graduate who’s read Judith Butler, but how many teenagers grow up within this paradigm, stuck believing their gender is a purely internal phenomenon rather than one forced upon them?
 How many cis people?
 How many trans?

 I wouldn’t say that I’ve *found peace* with my gender identity, but the two of us have come to a truce.
 I have accepted that a non-binary gender identity was not something I chose.
 Instead, I was landed with it, labelled non-binary by the fact that I am inescapably queer.
 It doesn’t matter that I wear make-up and dresses, I sit with my legs crossed, I speak only when spoken to.
 Nor that I have breasts, a male partner, a menstrual cycle.
-Everyone, without a second’s hesitation, assumes me a lesbian – not-so-subtly hiding the label of *other*.
+Everyone, without a second’s hesitation, assumes me a lesbian – not-so-subtly hiding their assumption that I am *other*.
 No matter how I try to perform correct womanhood, I am inevitably failed-woman; woman-without-man; woman-without-child.
 Queerness wasn’t really a choice; queerness happened to me.
 So I embraced it.
 You have to.

 If the binary of masculinised/feminised underpins how we, me and you, reader, interact with one another, I am non-binary because I far too carefully walk the line between the two.
 To say that *gender is a spectrum* is to articulate that, while ideals of gender may *influence* how people present themselves and interact with one another, they cannot fully write that social script.
 That is, we behave as ourselves; others map our behaviour onto their gendered ideals, and treat us accordingly.
 These ideals are, inevitably, unattainable.
 Trans people are acutely aware of this – remember, we are gendered inescapably *other* – but anyone who accepts the gender binary as fact will be forever stuck chasing them.

 Gender is a semiotic exchange between oneself and the viewer.
-By this, I mean that to identify with one gender or another relies upon a sense of *self* as representation.
-The complexities of my desire to become are rendered as flat as my face in the mirror.
+To identify with one gender or another relies upon a sense of *self* as representation.
+The complexities of my desire *to become* are rendered as flat as my face in the mirror.

 Doesn’t it feel better to imagine a world where you’re in control of how you are seen?
 To turn the paintbrush back on the voyeur in your head?